Gessica Généus: Writing and music

-Directing career and awards
+Filmmaking career

 After moving back to Haiti from Paris, Généus set up her own production company called Azizian Productions.
 From 2014-2016, she directed Vizaj Nou (Our faces), a series of fifteen-minute films, made in collaboration with Caribbean Television.
 They focused on leading figures in Haiti such as Viviane Gauthier, Frankétienne, Konpè Filo, and Odette Roy Fombrun.

-In 2019, Généus made Douvan Jou Ka Leve (The Sun will Rise) in collaboration with France TV.
+In 2019, Généus made Douvan Jou Ka Leve (The Sun Will Rise) in collaboration with France TV.
 The film, about religion and mental health issues, won several awards.

-In 2021, Freda, directed by Généus, was released.
-The film is about a single mother and her three offspring.
-It is set and was made in Port au Prince, Haiti, in extremely difficult conditions after the 2010 earthquake, the pandemic lockdowns, and amidst violent anti-corruption demonstrations, kidnapping and insecurity in the capital.
-Francis Ford Coppola supported the film project by acting as executive director.
+In 2021, Généus made her feature film debut with Freda, which had its world premiere at the Un Certain Regard section of the 2021 Cannes Film Festival on 14 July.
 It was the first Haitian film to be screened at the Cannes Film Festival since 1993.
-It won second prize at the Pan-African Film and Television Festival.
-It is also the second Haitian film in history to be entered for the Academy Awards within the category for Best International Feature Film.
+Set in Port-au-Prince, it follows a single mother and her three children.
+Produced during the Haitian crisis, between the pandemic lockdowns and the political and societal unrest in the country.
+Francis Ford Coppola supported the film project by acting as executive producer.
+It won the second place prize at the Pan-African Film and Television Festival.
+It is also the second Haitian submission in history to be entered for the Academy Award for Best International Feature Film, at the 94th Academy Awards.

+Her second feature film, Mary Magdalene, had its world premiere at the Cannes Premiere section of the 2026 Cannes Film Festival.